JesseSegall/ShutterLights/Boats & Logs Studio_ShutterLights_readme.txt

 Known problem areas
 1. Restart button does not work on you won screen
-2. Ghosts were orginally transparent, but when changing scenes it caused the alpha of the ghosts to decrease making them hard to see.
+2. Ghosts were originally transparent, but when changing scenes it caused the alpha of the ghosts to decrease making them hard to see.
 Ghosts have been made opaque until I can debug the issue.
 3. We cannot put rigid bodies on the player or NPC because they will fall through the floor.
 Therefore the ai does not have a navmesh.